Nebo15/angular-event-manager/README.md

 Event Manager for Angular JS apps.

-It's simple realization of event manager.
-You can use it for simplify tracking events in your app in single place and then send event to the several external service.
+It's simple implementation of event manager.
+You can use it for simplify tracking events in your app in single object and then send event to the several external services.

 ## How to install